 ″We simply can’t tell without tabulating all 10,000 accounts,″ Joaquin said. ″It could range anywhere from $1,000 to $2 million or $3 million.″

 Joaquin said the stolen information would be embossed on blank credit cards, which would be used until the credit limit was reached.

 Joaquin identified those arrested as Larry Courtney, 32, and Otis Lee Richard, 23, both of Pasadena, and Paris Rene Burden, 22, of Altadena.

-The three were held for investigation of fraud and forgery, Joaquin said.
+The three, all employees of the bank’s credit card center, were held for investigation of fraud and forgery, Joaquin said.